statelyai/xstate/docs/about/concepts.md

 # Concepts

-XState is a library for creating, interpreting, and executing finite state machines and statecharts, as well as managing invocations of those machines as actors.
-The following fundamental computer science concepts are important to know how to make the best use of XState, and in general for all your current and future software projects.
+XState is a library for creating, interpreting, and executing finite state machines and statecharts.
+It also provides tools for managing invocations of those machines as actors.
+The following fundamental computer science concepts are important to know how to make the best use of XState, and in general, for all your current and future software projects.

 ## Finite State Machines

 A finite state machine is a mathematical model of computation that describes the behavior of a system that can be in only one state at any given time.
-For example, let's say you can be represented by a state machine with a finite number (2) of states: `asleep` or `awake`.
+For example, let's say you are represented by a state machine with a finite number (2) of states: `asleep` or `awake`.
 At any given time, you're either `asleep` or `awake`.
-It is impossible for you to be both `asleep` and `awake` at the same time, and it is impossible for you to be neither `asleep` nor `awake`.
+It is impossible for you to be both `asleep` and `awake` simultaneously, and it is impossible for you to be neither `asleep` nor `awake`.

 Formally, finite state machines have five parts: